-Lastly, we get into the main body of the program, where we create the app itself.
+Lastly, we instantiate the app itself.
 The app is a high level container representing the executable.
 The app has a name, and a unique identifier.
 The identifier is used when registering any app-specific system resources.
 By convention, the identifier is a "reversed domain name".
-The app also accepts our callable defining the main window contents:
+The app also accepts our callable defining the main window contents.
+We wrap this creation process into a method called main, which returns a new instance of our application:

 '''

-if name == 'main':
+def main():

-app = toga.App('First App', 'org.pybee.helloworld', startup=build)
+return toga.App('First App', 'org.pybee.helloworld', startup=build)

 '''

-Having created the app, we can start the main app loop.
-This is a blocking call; it won't return until you quit the main app:
+The entry point for the project then needs to instantiate this entry point, and start the main app loop.
+The call to $main_loop()$ is a blocking call; it won't return until you quit the main app:

 '''

-app.main_loop()
+if name == 'main':

+main().main_loop()

 '''